MauroDeryckere/MauEng/Readme.md

+# 3D Game Engine Project

 ## Core

 ### Logging
-Easy to use logger, can log in the console and a file using different log priority levels and categories.
+The logger can log in the console and a file using different log priority levels and categories.
 Priority of logging can be adjusted to skip logging all levels below set level.
 Colors of the console logs are configurable.

 The file logging has a configurable file size, before it rotates to the next file.
 Currently it simply keeps a single backup.
 If a full backup is stored and the new rotation happens, the backup is overwritten with the new file.
+The file also contains the log level more clearly and is timestamped.

 ```cpp
 // logging can be done using the LOG macro or using the specifc _Priority level macro.